SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 In broad biological terms, X can be defined as any stimulus that is ...
 Defined as XYZ, obesity is now considered a worldwide epidemic and is associated with ...

-## Defining Terms
+## Indicating difficulties in defining a term

-> Indicating difficulties in defining a term
+↑ Defining Terms

 A generally accepted definition of X is lacking.
 Unfortunately, X remains a poorly defined term.